What to Look for In a Servo Coupling

 Although the long single beam allows the coupling to bend easily under misalignment conditions, it has the same affect on the rigidity of the coupling under torsional loads.
 The relatively large amount of windup under torsional loads adversely affects the accuracy of the coupling and reduces its overall performance.

-Single beam couplings are an economical option that are best utilized in lower torque applications, especially in connections to encoders and other light instrumentation.
+Single beam couplings are an economical option that are best utilized in lower torque applications, especially in connections to

 Multiple beam couplings, which usually consist of 2 or 3 overlapping beams, attack the problem of low torsional rigidity.